 - managing communication between Clinical Investigators, clients, local regulatory authorities, and research teams

 - performing in vitro and ex vivo assays for drug development

 Sales and Applications Specialist for Life Science at Biomedica dijagnostika

 A new step in my career was an opportunity to develop and expand a research portfolio of AddLife Group.
-I started working for Croatian subsidiary Biomedica dijagnostika Ltd. of Biomedica Group as a Sales and Application Specialist for Life Science portfolio.
-The main reason I took up this opportunity was a challenge to introduce new and cutting-edge technology in the competitive European market.
+As a Sales and Application Specialist for the Life Science portfolio, I started working for the Croatian subsidiary Biomedica dijagnostika Ltd. of Biomedica Group.
+The main reason I took up this opportunity was the challenge of introducing new and cutting-edge technology in the competitive European market.

-To be fair, nobody expected global pandemics of this size and scope, and certainly not the size and scope of the disruption it caused on global manufacturing and distribution chains.
-Furthermore, nobody expected industry-wide changes in the way the business is being done.
-All those changes made that challenge and the goals I set myself even harder to achieve.
-Given my previous experience and know-how coupled with the forward-looking team at Biomedica and AddLife, I’m happy to say that I achieved those goals and then some.
+Nobody expected a global pandemic of that size and scope, and certainly not the size and scope of the disruption it caused on worldwide manufacturing and distribution chains.
+Furthermore, nobody expected industry-wide changes in how the business is being done.
+All those changes made that challenge and the goals I set even harder to achieve.
+Given my previous experience and know-how, coupled with the forward-looking team at Biomedica and AddLife, I’m happy to say that I achieved those goals and then some.

-Similar to the position at Fidelta, both the portfolio I’m working in is diverse and includes a large number of manufacturers, and the clients I’m working with range from small academic groups across public and private hospitals to pharmaceutical companies.
-A wide overview of industry trends, setting up commercial contracts, and following up on successful sales projects is the most valuable experience I could hope to gain in this industry.
-That was one of the goals I set myself up back when I was joining Biomedica, as well.
+Similar to the position at Fidelta, my portfolio was diverse and included many manufacturers.
+The clients I worked with ranged from small academic groups across the public sector and private hospitals to pharmaceutical companies.
+A comprehensive overview of industry trends, setting up commercial contracts, and following up on successful sales projects is the most valuable experience I could gain in this industry.
+That was one of the goals I set myself up back when I was joining Biomedica.

 - regular meetings with scientists, physicians, nurses, and other support members in the pharmaceutical industry, academia, public hospital systems, and private hospitals